repec-org/Scripts/python/analyze_archives/README.md

 | mp3 	| 2 	| 1.0 	|
 | others | 25,062 | 2.6 |

 There are roughly 730,000 ReDIF template files with the extention of .rdf or .redif (~5 GB).
-In addition there are 27,000 PDF files (~20 GB), a few other media files (~5 GB), and other files (txt, doc, zip, etc - ~3 GB).
+In addition, there are 27,000 PDF files (~20 GB), a few media files (~5 GB), and other files (txt, doc, zip, etc - ~3 GB).

-* If you are only interested in the templates, use the following rsync command:
+\* The one mov file for 4GB might result in a time-out error in rsync.
+You cac exclude the file with --exclude option.
+If you are only interested in the templates, use the following rsync command:

 ```bash
 rsync -va --include="*/" --include="*.rdf" --include="*.redif" --exclude="*"  --delete rsync://rsync.repec.org/RePEc-ReDIF/ rdf